 Advance to Major

-Application to the English Education program requires satisfactory completion of the requirements listed below.
+Advance to the English Education program Professional Sequence requires satisfactory completion of the requirements listed below.
 For more information about the application process, visit our website.

 • Completion of CURRINS 300 with a grade of C or better.